 BEST, opened in August 2007, is an all-male public school in Bankhead neighborhood of Atlanta, Georgia.
-BEST Academy operates with limited resources and has a high population of students qualified for reduced-priced meals.
 Many of these students have never been on a plane before, and some have never left the state of Georgia.
 Ultimately, BEST wants to cultivate the importance of social, educational and emotional well being of the student.

 Highlights from the trip